Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases: Preliminaries and Problem Statement

-Finally, following \citet{mustafin2025reanalysis}, we analyze the convergence of VI using the vector span seminorm, defined as the difference between the maximum and minimum entries of a vector.
+Finally, we analyze the convergence of VI with respect to the vector span seminorm, defined as the difference between the maximum and minimum entries of a vector.
 For a value vector $V$, we denote it by $\spanv{V} = \max_i V(i) - \min_j V(j)$.

+\paragraph{Geometric interpretation of MDPs.} The discounted-reward MDP model presented above was reinterpreted in geometric terms by \citet{mdp_geometry}, and our analysis relies on this interpretation.
+In this framework, key objects of an MDP---SAPs and policies---are viewed as points and hyperplanes in a linear space called the \emph{action space}, which we make precise below.
+Consequently, the dynamics of VI can be interpreted as the movement of a hyperplane in this space.

+In this paper, we extend this interpretation to the average-reward case.
+We show that, although the definition of values must be modified so that they still correctly define a hyperplane, the two settings are geometrically equivalent, which enables a unified analysis.

+Before, we briefly introduce the geometric interpretation and define the quantities required for our analysis; we refer the reader to the original paper for a detailed exposition~\citep{mdp_geometry}.

+The action space is an $(n+1)$-dimensional space, where $n$ is the number of states.
+One coordinate, referred to as the $0$-th coordinate or the \emph{height}, is special and corresponds to SAP rewards and policy values.
+To construct the \textbf{action vector} $a^+=(c_0,\dots,c_n)$ from a SAP $a$ on state $s$ ($\st(a)=s$), we set its first entry (the $0$-th coordinate) to the SAP reward: $c_0=r^a$.
+The next $n$ coordinates correspond to states and are defined as $c^a_i=\gamma p^a_i$ for $i\ne s$ and $c^a_s=\gamma p^a_s-1$.
+Hence, the sum of the last $n$ coordinates satisfies $\sum_{i=1}^n c^a_i=\gamma-1$, with the $s$-th entry negative and all others positive.

+For a policy $\pi$, the \textbf{policy vector} $V^\pi_+=(1,V^\pi(1),\dots,V^\pi(n))^\top$ concatenates the state values with a $1$ in the $0$-th coordinate.
+Geometrically, $\pi$ is represented by the hyperplane $\mathcal{H}^\pi$ consisting of all vectors orthogonal to $V^\pi_+$ (with respect to the standard Euclidean inner product), which is the span of the action vectors forming the policy.
+Such a hyperplane can be constructed for any value vector $V_+$, i.e., we do not require an explicit policy; for example, we can form a hyperplane for $V_t$ produced by $t$ iterations of VI.
+Hyperplanes arising from value vectors without associated policies are called \textbf{pseudo-policies}.

+The key property of action and policy vectors is that for any action vector $a^+$ and policy vector $V^\pi_+$, the inner product $a^+ V^\pi_+$ equals the advantage of $a$ under $\pi$ and corresponds to the oriented vertical distance from $a^+$ to $\mathcal{H}^\pi$.
+An action-space example for a two-state MDP is shown in Figure~\ref{fig:first}.

+One tool provided by the geometric interpretation that we use here is the equivalence transformation $\mathcal{L}^\delta_s$.
+This transformation shifts all policy values at state $s$ by $\delta$, while preserving advantages, and therefore does not affect the dynamics of the VI algorithm.
+Consequently, instead of considering the original MDP $\mathcal{M}$, we may consider its \textbf{normalization} $\mathcal{M}^*$, obtained by a sequence of $\mathcal{L}$ transformations so that all optimal-policy values are equal to $0$.
+This transformation does not change the dynamics of VI (provided the initial values are adjusted accordingly), but simplifies the analysis of the MDP.